montagestudio/montage-chat/xmppserver/Linux/README.md

 Install XMPP server on Linux platform
 ==============

-### Notice: the following operation must be done by root user.
+## Notice: the following operation must be done by root user.
+    The install has been downloaded here.
+And you can download it from [here](http://igniterealtime.org/downloads/index.jsp);

-# The steps is as follows:
+### The steps is as follows:
     A. copy the openfire_3_9_3.tar.gz to /usr/local;
     B. enter /usr/local dir, run command: tar zxvf openfire_3_9_3.tar.gz;
     C. run command: cd openfire;